Yu Xunfa

-Yu Xun-fa (俞遜發) (January 8, 1946 – January 21, 2006), was a Chinese flute player who invented the wind-instrument known as the koudi.
+Yu Xun-fa (俞遜發; January 8, 1946 – January 21, 2006) was a Chinese flutist who invented the wind instrument known as the koudi.

 Born in Shanghai, he popularized the art of the flute in Chinese culture during the 1970s.

-Biography

 In elementary school, Yu studied Chinese flute.
 He participated in the Shanghai "Red Children" Troupe in 1958, and studied under dizi performer Lu Chunling as a disciple.

-In 1971, Yu invented koudi - a small flute made from bamboo.
-During the 1970s he was most active; touring parts of Europe, Canada, and Asia.
-He died January 21, 2006, due to liver cancer.
+In 1971, Yu invented koudi, a small flute made from bamboo.
+During the 1970s, he was most active; touring parts of Europe, Canada, and Asia.
+He died January 21, 2006, aged 60, from liver cancer.